 The kinds of calligraphy fonts that work for branding projects or invitations, won’t necessarily work for social media.
 Social is where you get to take your personality up a million notches and grab people’s attention.
-This collection of fonts are great for posts where text is the hero.
+This collection of fonts is great for posts where text is the hero.
 Use bright pop-y colors, layer text on top of photos or textures to make sure you’re seen (and heard).
 Gizmo is a rough handwritten font with buckets of character while Neo Noir is a great vintage 80s neon throwback font.
-Click on any of the designs below to customize and get posting!
+Click on any of the designs below to customize and get posting.

 On a budget?
 You can still get that handcrafted feel with these free script fonts.
 All these fonts have very different personalities so think about what feeling you want to convey for your project.
 If you’re going for a grungy, rough script, Flood is a great go-to.
-Looking for a more feminine and whimsical vibe? then check out Wanderlust
+Looking for a more feminine and whimsical vibe?
+Then check out Wanderlust.

-If clean, legible sophistication is what you’re after, look no further!
+If clean, legible sophistication is what you’re after, look no further.
 These pairings are great for logos, branding, and marketing collateral.
 They all feel personalized and hand-created (great for personal branding) while still being streamlined and graceful.
 Pair Sheila with a simple serif like Benton or, if you’re going for a bolder, more modern look, try Corado paired with a sans serif like Bureau Grotesque.
 Click on any of the designs below to get started on your own project.

 From traditional calligraphy to modern brush fonts, these scripts will help you dream up your next event invitation.
 Big, swirly calligraphy fonts are perfect for names (think wedding invitations) or short hero text.
 Pair these with simple serifs or sans serifs for your body copy to make sure your guests can read the details!
 If you’re designing a classic wedding invitation P22 James Pro One and Luxus Brut are great options.
 If modern simplicity is what you’re after, Liana and Beloved fit the bill.
-Click on the templates below and get to organizing!
+Click on the templates below to get organizing.

 Formal script styles originate from the 17th century.
 Most letters have strokes that join them together and they tend to be maximalist, curly and include extra flourishes.

 Casual scripts are designed to look relaxed and more informal.
 Think handwritten fonts or brush fonts.
-Usually each character will connect to the next (like cursive) but that’s not a hard and fast rule.
+Usually each character will connect to the next (like cursive), but that’s not a hard and fast rule.

 Calligraphic scripts can have connected letters or not.
-They generally look like they have been written with a flat tipped writing implement but can also resemble brush strokes.
+They generally look like they have been written with a flat tipped writing implement, but can also resemble brush strokes.